-Today I will learn how mozarella and ricotta cheese are produced in Italy.
-Our destination is Naclerio, home of Fior di Latte.
-This is a three-generation family-run business located in Agerola, Italy.
+On my hiking vacation on the Amalfi Coast, I will learn how fior di latte is produced in Italy.
+Our destination is Naclerio, home of the Fior di Latte shop, outside Bomerano, Italy.
+This is a three-generation Amalfi Coast family-run cheese shop located in Agerola, Italy.
 It is 9:30 am.
 The front of the business is a retail area where residents come daily to buy their fresh cheese.
+(Agerola is nicknamed “Little Switzerland” due to its snow-topped mountains.)

-Our group enters a separate room where milk is transformed into compact mozarella balls or braided in long cheese skeins.
+Our group enters a separate room where milk is transformed into compact mozzarella balls or braided in long cheese skeins.
+This is the fior di latte demonstration room.
 The floor is wet.
 A trim Italian man dressed in a white apron and wearing blue gloves is stirring a cauldron of bubbling hot water where glistening strings of white cheese float.

 Suddenly a loud whish is heard.
 A stream of milk gushes into a separate cauldron.
 The herd of cows owned by the family means the locally-sourced milk will be fresh, guaranteeing a high quality cows milk end product.
 “Bufala mozarella” is produced from white buffalo milk.
 The process of turning milk into cheese is simple.
 It requires the milk to be “curdled.”
 The whey must be removed.
 The cheese maker will immerse the curd in the hot water.
 He sprinkles the cheese with Sicilian salt.
 This is the alchemy part of cheesemaking.
 As the curd bubbles away, he stirs his stick in the pot.
 The bubbling white mass slowly is turned into a silky white substance.
 Reminiscent of the baker who kneads the dough to a plump consistency, the cheese maker kneads the curds.
 Then he begins to break off skeins to mold into plump mozarella balls.